Available with Standard or Advanced license.

 Creating a new parcel traverse using internal angles

 In some cases, parcel dimensions on a plan or record of survey are shown as angles and distances instead of bearings and distances.
-In this case, the parcel is entered using its internal angles.
+In this case, the parcel is entered and created using its internal angles.

 A parcel traverse using internal angles requires a Starting back-sight value.
 The starting backsight is the orientation angle, which is used as a reference for entering the first traverse leg.
 The starting backsight is based on a north azimuth angle type, and the default backsight is 180 degrees.